molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 	Note:
 	1 The vcf directory contains the input VCF files split per chromosome.
 The *.vcf.vcfidx file is generated in this workflow.
-	2 When using Impute 2 genetic recombination maps for each chromosome should be added to the Impute2 directory manually.
+	2 When using Impute2 genetic recombination maps for each chromosome should be added to the Impute2 directory manually.
 	Afterwards the filename convention should be specified in the parameters.csv file of the impute2 workflow.